• Skip to primary navigation

 How To Make Air Fryer Beets

-The first step is to decide whether you’re going to peel the beets or not.
-We tested them both ways and really couldn’t tell the difference.
+Peel or not to peel.
+We tested the beets both ways, peeled first or left as is, and really couldn’t tell the difference.
 Not one bit!
 Since my philosophy is the less work, the better, why peel them?
 But it’s your choice.

 If you decide to peel the beets, go for it.
 A vegetable peeler works well.
 If you’re ready to go unpeeled, simply scrub the beets really well with a vegetable brush.